top of page

 Eligible Expenses

-Almost any items needed to run your firewood bank is an eligible expense except for food & drink, entertainment, lobbying, and items over $5,000.
+Almost any items needed to run your firewood bank is an eligible expense except for food & drink, entertainment, lobbying, and items over $5,000 (beginning Oct.
+1, 2024, items costing up to $10,000 can be budgeted).

 Eligible expenses include chain saws (electric or gas), splitters, tarps, moisture meters, conveyor belts, trailers, wheelbarrows, safety equipment, first aid kits, equipment repair, building materials for firewood sheds or tool sheds, educational materials/activities, sales tax, signage, travel, gas money, and miscellaneous supplies like small tools that cost less than $20.
 Firewood banks are invited to add other additional items not listed here that they use or think may be helpful.
 Click here for a downloadable sample budget.